little612pea/TOEFL-Learning/Speaking/speaking.md

 * And/however, the woman/man agrees/disagrees with the proposal/plan for two reasons.

-* First she/he believes...   good idea/bad idea appropriate/inappropriate
+* First she/he believes...   lovely/good idea/bad idea appropriate/inappropriate

   * by saying... //because...

-  * 细节, if, 举例子: and everything
+  * 细节, if, 举例子: and everything, or anything

   * so if this change takes place, students will